 Kitchen appliances should also be grease-free to avert roaches from them.
 Wipe the table and kitchen counters every night and add lemon oil to deter these insects.
 On top of everything, get rid of roaches’ nesting materials like cardboard boxes and newspapers.

-To learn more about roaches in your home, check out our article – Can Clean Houses Get Roaches?
+To learn more about roaches and how they get into your home, check out our article – How Do Roaches Get into Your House?